AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 **Flying you!**

-The mod doesn't stop at items, featuring also player launchers, as a new means of fast transport.
+The mod doesn't stop at items, featuring also player launchers, as a new means of fast travel.
 Watch where you land, though!

 (1 gif: player launched over cliff: easy)